H-jianfei/MDS-6190-Project-T3/README.md

 # ✨Other
   This project is only for learning purposes and has not been used for other purposes.
 Some of the relevant code has referred to online resources.
+  The 6190 should be changed as 6109, this is the typo error